abrheemBafathel/pl_pharmcy/README.md

 # pl_pharmcy
-a pharmacy managemnet app manage salls , purchases , customer account ,supplier acount and  it connect pharmaceutical suppliers to pharmacies .
+a pharmacy managmenet app manage salls , purchases , customer account ,supplier acount and  it connect pharmaceutical suppliers to pharmacies .

 ### type of users